react-native-device-info/react-native-device-info/README.md

 ```

 **Notes**

-> Since the device setting for PIN/Fingerprint can be modified while the app is still open, this is available via callback instead of as a constant.
+> * Since the device setting for PIN/Fingerprint can be modified while the app is still open, this is available via callback instead of as a constant.
+> * iOS: Not supported for iOS < 9

 ---

 ### isTablet()

 Tells if the device is a tablet.

 **Examples**

 ```js
 const isTablet = DeviceInfo.isTablet(); // true
 ```